SpiceJet Dubai-Jaipur flight makes emergency landing after tyre burst

 All you need to know about SpiceJet's 20 new domestic flights

+"But the plane made a normal landing and no emergency situation arose," he said.
+A SpiceJet spokesperson said the pilots were informed about the tyre burst by the Jaipur ATC as the aircraft was descending.
+"The crew followed their procedures and landed safely," the SpiceJet spokesperson said, adding that emergency landing wasn't carried out.

+A passenger said they were not aware of the matter till the landing of the flight.
+"We came to know that something was wrong only after we came out and saw the fire brigade and other arrangements," the passenger said.

-In Fenruary, last year, a SpiceJet aircraft with over 200 people on board made an emergency landing at the Chennai airport after one of its tyres burst during take-off.
+In February, last year, a SpiceJet aircraft with over 200 people on board made an emergency landing at the Chennai airport after one of its tyres burst during take-off.
 The flight landed safely but a second tyre on the aircraft burst while landing.
 All 199 passengers were safe.